Struggling to get interviews?

 Use these job-specific skills to make a resume that lands you interviews.

-Plus, here are some in-demand hard and soft skills employers are looking for in receptionists:
+Here are some in-demand hard and soft skills that employers are looking for in receptionists:

 Key hard skills for receptionist resumes

-Hard skills come from your educational background, training, or on-the-job experience.
+Hard skills come from your education, training, or on-the-job experience.

 1. Computer proficiency